IndyCar Series at Texas Motor Speedway

-The PPG 375 is an NTT IndyCar Series event held at Texas Motor Speedway near Fort Worth, Texas since 1997.
-The races have had a variety of different entitlement sponsors and distances over the years and therefore has had many different names.
+The IndyCar Series held auto racing events at Texas Motor Speedway, near Fort Worth, Texas, from 1997 until 2023.
+The races had a variety of different title sponsors and distances over the years, and therefore the Texas round has changed names frequently.
+The latest event, held in 2023, was called the PPG 375.

 History

 The first Championship/Indy car races in the Dallas/Fort Worth area took place at Arlington Downs Raceway in nearby Arlington, Texas.
 AAA sanctioned five races from 1947 to 1950.
 USAC sanctioned ten Championship car events at Texas World Speedway in College Station, Texas.
 The race was discontinued when the track closed in 1981.

 In 1997, the IndyCar Series debuted at Texas Motor Speedway.
 The event was traditionally a single race held on a Saturday night in early June.
 Twice, in 2011 and 2021, the series has held twin races at the track.
 From 1997 until 2005, it served as the first race after the Indianapolis 500.
 It resumed this place in 2010 and in 2011.
 In 2020, it served as the first race of the season due to the COVID-19 pandemic.
 In 2021 the event moved to the first weekend in May, and in 2022 the event was moved to a March date.

+Texas Motor Speedway was removed from the schedule for the 2024 season after the series and track were unable to agree on a date.
+In September 2024, RACER reported that IndyCar would begin racing on a new street circuit around AT&T Stadium in Arlington starting in 2026.
+This report would be confirmed the next month, with the race being called the Grand Prix of Arlington.